Code-Institute-Submissions/Mattias-b-Pettersson-tic-tac-toe2.0/README.md

 ## Solved Bugs

 - When I wrote the project, I forgot that the game could be over before both players had made a placement, so as the last square was filled, the computer tried to fill a empty square but none where left.
-This led to an infinite loop and the game broke. i fixed this by checking if the game was over before the computer made a move, and also one after.
+This led to an infinite loop and the game broke.
+I fixed this by checking if the game was over before the computer made a move, and also one after.

 ## Remaining Bugs